dansholds/grapple-comps-min/content/posts/15576-one-tribe-first-annual-kids-and-teens-tournament.md

 Absolute Divisions will be a standard single elimination bracket.
 A minimum of 4 registered competitors are needed for absolute division to compete.
 Refunds will be provided back to competitors if 4 competitors are not met.
 Winners will receive $100 if they win their division.

-Address: 97 Hughes Rd, Madison, AL 35758
+Address- 97 Hughes Rd, Madison, AL 35758

 _____________________________________________________